EricaLinaG/archlive-macbookpro-8.2/chromebook.md

  specific steps will follow below.

  * Broken Bios,
-   Fix: MrChromebox firmware-util.sh can replace with Seabios.
+   Fix: MrChromebox firmware-util.sh can replace it with Seabios.
  * Write protect via CR50.
    Fix: Requires a SuzyQ cable.
  * nomodeset must be on the boot options.